Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 we conducted advanced filtering and created data file bioactivity_preprocessed_data_ERA_1.csv, bioactivity_preprocessed_data_ERA_2.csv
 And conducted detailed filtering on duplicate chemblID'

-Which reduce the compunds number to 1498 compounds, after assesing the Lipniski's rule of five we found 1472 compounds
+Which reduce the compunds number to 1498 compounds, after assesing the Lipniski's rule of five we found 1472 compounds among which 1352 are active compounds.

 #### Part II